 - 1 teaspoon pure almond extract

-- Add raw almond milk, almond extract, and sprinkle top with xanthan gum, if using.
-Blend constantly until well blended.
-Scrape sides if needed.
+- Add raw almond milk and almond extract.
+Sprinkle top with xanthan gum, if using.
+Blend until well combined, scraping sides of container as needed.

 I made this recipe to be low-fat by using only 1 avocado and it came out delicious, but it is much creamier with 2.
 Using one avocado makes this ice cream in between ice cream and ice milk.

 I do not suggest mixing the nuts into the ice cream prior to freezing, as I have tried this before and the raw pistachios become soft.

 You can always serve this as a soft serve.
 It was good before I added the pistachio nuts, but the pistachio nuts make it taste richer.

 Use "raw" agave if you wish to make a real raw food!

 Though not raw, adding 1/4 teaspoon guar gum or xanthan gum makes it less icy, and adds a bit of a chew, as in store-bought ice cream.